iamthewally/OfficeBot/README.md

   - Docker image for easier deployment
   - Ability to hide front end interface elements (like model selection), helps deployment CAS/Single sign on
+  - add summaries for long chats rather than removing messages in the middle